pfelk/pfelk/install/ansible.md

 ## Define the host you want to deploy the ELK stack to
 Provide your desired IP address in `ansible-elk/hosts` under `elk`

-## Change current folder to `ansible-elk` then deploy the install playbook
+## Change current folder to ansible-elk/ then deploy the playbook
 ```
 $ cd ansible-elk/
 $ ansible-playbook -i hosts --ask-become install/install.yml